-1. Chicken, turkey, shell eggs and egg products remain on the Import Control List, established under the Export and Import Permits Act.
+1. Chicken, turkey, egg and egg products, and broiler hatching eggs and chicks remain on the Import Control List, established under the Export and Import Permits Act.
 Effective 1 January 1995, existing import controls on these products were replaced with TRQs.

-2. Imports of chicken and chicken products, turkey and turkey products, and eggs and egg products are subject to global TRQs and preferential TRQs under the CPTPP.
-All shipments within the TRQ access are administered using shipment specific permits and previous allocation of import quota, These products were placed on the Import Control List under the authority of Paragraph 5(1)(a) and (b) and Sections 5.3 and 6 of the Export and Import Permits Act.
+2. Imports of chicken and chicken products, turkey and turkey products, eggs and egg products and broiler hatching eggs and chicks are subject to global TRQs and preferential TRQs under the CPTPP and CUSMA.
+All shipments within the TRQ access are administered using shipment specific permits and previous allocation of import quota.
+These products were placed on the Import Control List under the authority of Paragraph 5(1)(a) and (b) and Sections 5.3 and 6 of the Export and Import Permits Act.

-3. The system applies to: for global TRQs, goods originating in and imported from all countries; and, for CPTPP TRQs, goods originating in and imported from CPTPP Parties.

-4. The licensing system is used to implement TRQs on chicken and chicken products, turkey and turkey products, and eggs and egg products in accordance with Canada's commitments under the WTO and the NAFTA, as well as the CPTPP.
+- 3. The system applies to: for global TRQs, goods originating in and imported from all countries; for CPTPP TRQs, goods originating in and imported from CPTPP Parties; and, for CUSMA TRQs, goods originating in and imported from the United States. - 4.
+The licensing system is used to implement TRQs on chicken and chicken products, turkey and turkey products, eggs and egg products and broiler hatching eggs and chicks in accordance with Canada's commitments under the WTO, the CPTPP and the CUSMA. - 5.
+See Section 7.1.